day8/re-frame/docs/FAQs/DoINeedReFrame.md

 6. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.
 7. State is stored in one place and is committed-to transactionally.

+Hmm.
+I feel like I'm missing a couple, but that's certainly indicative.

 ### What Reagent Does Provide

 Above I said:
-> Reagent, by itself, provides little guidance
+> Reagent, by itself, provides little guidance ...

 which is true but, it does provide useful building blocks.
 If you do want to create your own architecture, then be sure to check out Reagent's `track`, `reaction` and `rswap`.

-There's also other Reagent-based architectures like [keechma](https://github.com/keechma/keechma) and [carry](https://github.com/metametadata/carry) which make different choices that may suit your needs better.
+There's also other Reagent-based architectures like [keechma](https://github.com/keechma/keechma) and [carry](https://github.com/metametadata/carry) which make different choices - ones which may suit your needs better.

 ***